teenageorge/documentation/content/rpi/led-button.md

 Next steps are easy:
 Since there is no soldering involved, I placed the Raspberry Pi on a tiny piece of styrofoam, so the jumper wires stay in place.

 - Connect one of the 5V pins on the Raspberry Pi to the positive rail of the breadboard.
-Use a jumper wire.
-If you do not know the pin numbers, run `pinout` command in the terminal.
-You will get something similar to this:
+Use a jumper wire. `pinout` command outputs the pin details:
--

 ![pinout-pi-zero.png](../images/pinout-pi-zero.png)